ser-zag/hoopex/README.md

 - As a user, I want to view my workout history
 - As a user, I want to track the progress of my workout history
 - As a user, I want to track how far I am from my desired goals
+- As a user, I want to be able to save my basketball workout history to file (if I so choose)
+- As a user, I want to be able to load my basketball workout history from file (if I so choose)